 Play the Sputnik Audio Clip and Hear the Doppler Shift!

-demonstrating the "Doppler Shift" that occurs just as it passed over.
+demonstrating the "Doppler Shift" that occurs just as it passes over.
 Make sure to be

 watching a clock with a